Raphael-Augusto-Deziderio/ApiRightPlace/README.md

 # RIGHT PLACE
 ## Configuration

-In the tag 'require' into composer.json archive add:
+In the tag 'require' into composer.json file, add:

     "raphaeldeziderio/apirightplace": "dev-main"

-Also in the composer.json archive, add in final archive:
+Also in the composer.json archive, add at end of file:

     "repositories": [
             {